salsal97/birthday-bingo/README.md

 ## Configuring the prize

-Your prize can be a youtube video, and/or a google drive video or picture, and/or a simple link to another webpage.
+Your prize can be a youtube video, and/or a google drive video or picture, and/or a simple link to another webpage, and/or an image used from any online website (Be cautious of copyright issues).
 It can be one or two or all of them.
 Exactly how to configure this is described below.

 1. Youtube links<br/>
 a.
 Navigate to the video you want to embed as a prize.
 Eg: Link = https://www.youtube.com/watch?v=_A70SfWAO18<br/>